SixArm/unix-system-version-information/README.md

   * We welcome more ways of finding information.

 This implementation is intended to work on current versions of:
-BSD, Debian, Linux, macOS, Mandrake OS X, RedHat, Solaris, SunOS, SuSE, Ubuntu, etc.
+AIX, BSD, Darwin, Debian, FreeBSD, HPUX, Linux, macOS, Mandrake, OS X, RedHat, Solaris, SunOS, SuSE, Ubuntu, etc.

 ## uname command